Atm Investment Summary

 The Role of the Management Company

-A management company will source lucrative contracts and then provides a turnkey, plug and play, fully managed program for ATMs.
+A management company will source lucrative merchant contracts and then provides a turnkey, plug and play, fully managed program for ATMs.
 All operating, maintenance, replacement, insurance, liability and general management are the responsibility of a management company.
 Management companies typically contract with Fiserv, Elan, CDS, etc for processing, Bancsource, Burroughs, ASI etc for maintenance, Loomis, Garda, Brinks, etc for the armored services, and US Bank and WSFS to provide the cash for ATMs.

 New & Compliant ATMs